-False memories are therapy-induced fantasies masquerading as memories that seem very real to the person being treated.
-They often involves accusations and allegations of incest,
+False memories are fantasies -- often therapy induced -- masquerading as memories that seem very real to the person who has such recollections.

 Satanic Ritual Abuse, or